Mobile Search Menu

 Is MSC certification difficult to achieve?

 Yes, it can be.
-It’s a rigorous process that takes on average 12-18 months to complete.
+It's a rigorous process that takes on average 12 to 18 months to complete.
 There are more than fisheries around the world engaged in the MSC program.
 To become certified, these fisheries must comply with requirements across three principles: only fishing healthy stocks, being well-managed so stocks can be fished for the long-term, and minimizing their impact on other species and the wider ecosystem.

 How long does certification last?